Sec-ant/a2d2-firefox/README.md

 ## Introduction

-This repo holds a workflow to build Firefox browsers in which the [JavaScript keyword `debugger`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) can be replaced with custom words (default to `reggubed`, `debugger` in reverse order).
-This is by far the most efficient way to evade JavaScript [debugger loops](https://github.com/javascript-obfuscator/javascript-obfuscator#debugprotection), the anti-debugging mechanism that is utilized in many websites, e.g. [weread](https://weread.qq.com/), [mycloud](http://mcloud.to/), to prevent people from debugging their clientside protected code.
+This repository maintains a GitHub Workflow for building Firefox browsers that support replacing the [JavaScript keyword `debugger`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) with custom keywords.
+This customization is an efficient way to circumvent the [`debugProtection`](https://github.com/javascript-obfuscator/javascript-obfuscator#debugprotection) anti-debugging mechanism utilized by many websites, such as [weread](https://weread.qq.com/) and [mycloud](http://mcloud.to/), to protect the JavaScript code running on the client-side.
+By using the browser builds provided in this repository, developers can freely debug protected JavaScript code without worrying about the limitations of anti-debugging mechanisms.
+By default, the custom keyword is set to `reggubed`, which is the reverse spelling of `debugger`.

 ## References